msmasnadi/OPGEEv4/docs/source/opgee.smart_defaults.rst

 Since smart defaults depend on attributes which may themselves have smart defaults, the functions must be evaluated in the correct order.
 A directed graph is created representing the set of smart defaults and their dependencies.
 The graph is sorted topologically to produce the proper run order.
-The functions are then invoked in sequence when a ``Field`` is run, after calling the ``field.reset()``, and just before running the field's processes.
+The functions are then invoked twice: first when the ``Field`` is instantiated from XML, since some attributes control the structure of the model, and then again (only in Monte Carlo settings) after applying values from parameter distributions.

-Smart default functions are defined using a decorator:
+Smart default functions are defined using the ``@SmartDefault.register`` decorator:

 .. code-block:: python